Gorgias logo

 All articles

-An external email address is owned and maintained by you, outside of Gorgias (for example, [email protected]).
+You can connect any email address that is owned and maintained by you, for example, [email protected] in three steps:

-• Any account with a Helpdesk subscription can use automatic email forwarding to connect their email address to Gorgias (Basic, Pro, Advanced or Enterprise)
+• All Helpdesk plans (Basic, Pro, Advanced or Enterprise) can use automatic email forwarding to connect their email address to Gorgias

 • Admin access to your email provider is required to set up automatic forwarding and verify your domain.
 Invite your email administrator or IT to Gorgias.